-- Plomari: the homeland of ouzo, with a central market buzzing with life and old coffee shops serving traditional Greek coffee.
+- Plomari: The homeland of ouzo, with a central market buzzing with life and old coffee shops serving traditional Greek coffee.

-- Petra: one of the most impressive villages in Lesvos, with an incredible view from the Church of Panagia.
+- Petra: One of the most impressive villages in Lesvos, with an incredible view from the Church of Panagia.

 - In Molyvos, you’ll find organised beaches with beach bars, and you’ll feast on fresh fish at the nearby tavernas.

-- In Eftalou, you’ll enjoy the thermal springs as well as the crystal clear water of its famous beach.
+- In Eftalou, you’ll enjoy the thermal springs as well as the clear water of its famous beach.

 - On the western side of the island, at Sigri, you’ll swim under the castle, while surfers will opt for the nearby beach of Faneromeni.